alexiszamanidis/conway_game_of_life/README.md

 After, process with rank equal to 0 allocates and initializes the global grid.
 The grid is a 2d array of characters.
 Characters have two values, the one is the dot(.) and the other is the star(*).
 Star means that the cell is alive and dot means that the cell is dead.
 We allocate the 2d grid contiguously, which means:

 ![grid_allocation](https://user-images.githubusercontent.com/48658768/70812965-5898ca00-1dd1-11ea-893a-3ad410c0b58d.png)

+Then, each process allocates a structure grid side dimensions, local_grid and next_local_grid.
+Structure grid side dimensions is used for saving the outline elements of the grid.
+Local grid and next local grid are just 2d arrays of characters and their allocation is the same as the global grid.

+## Scattering

+After basic stucture allocation, we scatter the grid and we initialize all local grids.
+Example, if we have 4 processes and the grid is 20x20, we will have: